HL7/davinci-ecdx/input/pagecontent/burden-reduction.md

 1. Use PAS, When implementing Da Vinci Burden reduction for prior authorization and the prior authorization request is ‘pended' and additional information is requested from the provider with a X12 278 Response or [PAS Response Bundle].
 1. Use CDex, When the Provider uses some other channel to request a prior authorization (e.g., fax, portal, phone).
-2. Use CDex, If the Payer needs subsequent requests for additional information after using PAS for the initial request.
+2. Use CDex, If the Payer makes subsequent requests for additional information after using PAS for the initial request.

 {% include link-list.md %}